dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/merged-resource-dictionaries.md

 ms.assetid: d159531f-05d4-49fd-b951-c332de51e5bc
 ---
 # Merged Resource Dictionaries
-[!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] resources support a merged resource dictionary feature.
-This feature provides a way to define the resources portion of a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application outside of the compiled [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] application.
+WPF application outside of the compiled [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] application.
 Resources can then be shared across applications and are also more conveniently isolated for localization.

 ## Introducing a Merged Resource Dictionary
  In markup, you use the following syntax to introduce a merged resource dictionary into a page: